CircuitVerse/CircuitVerseDocs/docs/chapter4/5muxandplex.md

 ## Most Significant Bit (MSB) Detector

 The **Most Significant Bit (MSB)** detector circuit element outputs the bit position of the most significant bit of the input.
-In other words, it outputs the bit position of the rightmost bit.
+In other words, it outputs the bit position of the leftmost bit.
 An enable output is also provided to show if the MSB detector is active.
 The bit position of the MSB is also shown in decimal form within the body of the MSB detector.

 You can verify the behavior of the **Most Significant Bit (MSB)** detector circuit element with a four-bit input in the live circuit embedded below: